1. Why do background checks?

 9. How do you ensure confidential information is secure?

-We ensure the privacy and protection of our clients’ data through systematic security measures in the areas of information technology.
+Our organization ensures the privacy and protection of our clients’ data through systematic security measures in the areas of information technology.
 This information is hosted on our own secure servers.
-We back-up all of our data every evening and have all the necessary firewalls in place.
-Our reporting system is available only to our clients (authorized users), and all transmitted information is encrypted.
+We back-up all of our data on a daily basis and have all the necessary firewalls in place.
+Our reporting system is available only to our clients (authorized users), and all transmitted pre-employment background check information is encrypted.

-11. How far does an employment background check go back?
+11. How far back does an employment background check go?

-Typically, employers requesting an employment background screening on an applicant will request a 7 year history, although some states allow reporting information of up to 10 years.
+Typically, employers requesting an employment background screening on an applicant will request a seven-year history, although some states allow reporting information of up to 10 years.
 If in the state of California, a potential applicant would be offered a salary of at least $125,000.00, the CRA can go back as far as 10 years.
-If this is not the case, the maximum allowed reportable period the state of California is 7 years.
+If this is not the case, the maximum allowed reportable period the state of California is seven years.

 12. What are my obligations as an employer under the Fair Credit Reporting Act (FCRA)?